AnAverageGitUser/aseprite-companion/README.md

 # Changelog
 - Ideas
   - shading tool optimization: check if color group is already within the palette to not needlessly grow the palette
-  - tool: swap palette of selected layer
+  - tool: swap palette of selected layers/cels/frames
-  - middle mouse click to remove: retrieve palette from selected layer
+  - middle mouse click to remove: retrieve palette from selected layer (?)
-  - color retriever: sort colors by hue and lightness
 - branch master (to be tag 2.1.0)
   - `Edit Groups` tab:
     - Added tool `color retriever`: retrieve palette from all frames of the selected layers/cels/frames.
 Pixels that are fully transparent (alpha = 255) are ignored.